 That’s right.
-In today’s quick-everything culture, a delayed or absent response to customer and internal complaints could cost you billions of dollars in lost revenue!
+In today’s quick-everything culture, a delayed or absent response to customer complaints could cost you billions of dollars in lost revenue!

 Here’s what the statistics say:

-- More than half of Americans have scrapped a planned purchase or transaction because of bad service.
+- More than half of all Americans have stopped a planned purchase because of bad service.

 - 33% of Americans say they’ll consider switching companies after just a single instance of poor service.